BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/cirith_ungol.md

 **Rivals for Power** - Keep track of how many models Gorbag and Shagrat have each killed.
 If at any point either of them has fewer kills than the other, that model may re-roll a single D6 during a Duel Roll.

 **Swift Hunter** - During the declare Heroic Actions step of the Move Phase, Shelob can choose to kill a friendly model within 1" of her - remove the chosen model as a casualty.
-If she does, Shelob may declare a Heroic Move for free, though she may not shout With Me as part of this Heroic Move.
+If she does, Shelob may declare a [Heroic Move] for free, though she may not shout With Me as part of this [Heroic Move].